 Gretchen Markle

-Last year, I went on a great adventure.
+In 2008, I went on a great adventure.

 After flying into Amsterdam and travelling by train down to the southwest corner of France, I began a pilgrimage.
 Starting in St. Jean-Pied-de-Port in the French Pyrenees, I followed a very ancient pilgrim route across Spain to Santiago de Compostela in the northwest.
 I then continued on out the to coast at Finisterre and Muxía.
 It was a long walk - almost 1000 km (over 600 miles).